 In this way, the cooling of the ocean in the Labrador Sea in winter helps keep all the seawater moving around the Atlantic Ocean.
 Such winter sinking of cold water only happens in a few places in the world, and we think they are important for the whole Earth’s distribution of warmth.

-We want to find out more about the currents of warmer and cooler water in the Labrador Sea.
+Amy wanted to find out more about the currents of warmer and cooler water in the Labrador Sea.
 In one specific area, a current of slightly warmer water flows around the outer edge of the sea without mixing into the cold water in the center of the sea - a little like a warm breeze flowing past a cool, quiet, shady courtyard but not coming in.
 Once in a while, though, a bit of the current breaks away from the main flow and carries a blob of spinning, warmer water into the center of the sea - a little like a stray swirl of wind coming into the courtyard.
 These are called “Irminger Rings.”

-The answers could be important: Oceanographers think that these eddies might carry just enough warmth to the interior of the Labrador Sea to keep it a little warmer than the winter-chilled dense sinking water.
+Oceanographers think that these eddies might carry just enough warmth to the interior of the Labrador Sea to keep it a little warmer than the winter-chilled dense sinking water.
 And it’s a good thing, too!
 Because if the whole sea got too cold and dense, there wouldn’t be any more sinking water, and the circulation loop in the Atlantic Ocean might not happen, and the warmth from the equator might not be carried north with the Gulf Stream.